Rayane-T/Rayane-T/README.md

 I'm a freshman student at Unistra majoring in Computer Science.

-• Currently working on my portfolio (TypeScript/React.js) and doing hw projects ;)
+• Currently working on my portfolio using React.js and doing hw projects ;)

 ### Skills and Experience